Oldman10000/happy_dogs_home/README.md

 ### 4. Meet the dogs!

-* Pictures and information about our dogs.
+* Pictures and information profile about our dogs.
 There is scope for expansion on this section - this can link to a further page with all of our dogs included but for now is just a showcase.

 ### 5. Why Adopt?